Accurate, precise pressure sensing with tethered optomechanics: Introduction

-The remainder of the paper is structured as follows.
-We detail the operating principle of optomechanical pressure sensors based on mechanical damping and our methods for comparing the optomechanically measured pressure to the transfer standard in Sec.~\ref{sec:thry}.
+The pressure standard in our study is directly calibrated by the National Institute of Standards and Technology's (NIST) primary pressure standards (\textit{i.e.}, it is a secondary pressure standard).
+Our optomechanical sensors use their gas-collision-induced mechanical damping response to measure the pressure via pressure-independent characterization of their density and thickness.
+By comparing the pressure reported by our optomechanical sensors and the secondary standard, we demonstrate that optomechanical pressure measurements can achieve accuracies competitive with high precision legacy gauges in an operating range from \(10^{-2}~\si{\pascal}\) to \(10~\si{\pascal}\)~\cite{Comsa1980, Fremerey1985, jousten2021}.
+The operating range overlaps with the high vacuum range (\(10^{-6}~\si{\pascal}\) to \(0.1~\si{\pascal}\)) and medium vacuum range (\(0.1~\si{\pascal}\) to \(100~\si{\pascal}\)), which are important in semiconductor fabrication.
+The high vacuum range is of particular interest in vacuum metrology because recently developed cold-atom standards and refractometry standards do not currently operate over the entire high vacuum range~\cite{egan2015, egan2016, barker2023}.

+Our results show that our optomechanical devices are consistent with NIST's primary pressure standards and that our devices are accurate without correcting their readings via calibration when measuring heavy gases (relative molecular mass \(M_r\ge 28\)).
+This is an important step toward using optomechanical devices as primary pressure sensors.
+By analogy with the definition of a ``primary standard'' above, we define a primary pressure sensor as a sensor that is accurate to within a quantified uncertainty without calibration by a pressure standard.

+The agreement between optomechanical devices and NIST's standards is not restricted to a particular sensor material or geometry.
+Our measurements show that silicon nitride trampolines and silicon carbide membranes are both well-described by mechanical damping models derived from the kinetic theory of gases~\cite{Cavalleri2010, Martinetz2018}.
+We find that our single-crystal silicon carbide devices reach total pressure measurement uncertainties of approximately \(1~\si{\percent}\) while our amorphous silicon nitride sensors are limited to approximately \(5~\si{\percent}\) uncertainty.

 Our apparatus and data acquisition techniques are described in Sec.~\ref{sec:apparatus}.
-Section~\ref{sec:res} presents the results of our study, which we discuss in Sec.~\ref{sec:conclusion}.
-Appendix~\ref{sec:devices} describes fabrication of our silicon nitride devices.
-Appendix~\ref{sec:uncertainty} contains uncertainty analysis for our optomechanical sensors and transfer standard.
+We detail the operating principle of optomechanical pressure sensors based on mechanical damping and our methods for comparing the optomechanically measured pressure to the secondary standard in Sec.~\ref{sec:thry}.
+Section~\ref{sec:res} presents the results of our study and we conclude in Sec.~\ref{sec:conclusion}.
+Appendix~\ref{sec:devices} describes fabrication of our silicon nitride devices and Appendix~\ref{sec:characterization} details our pressure-independent characterization of all our devices.
+We derive the mechanical damping response of our sensors in Appendix~\ref{sec:eq1_der} and provide details on our fitting routines in Appendix~\ref{sec:fitting}.
+Appendix~\ref{sec:uncertainty} contains uncertainty analysis for our optomechanical sensors and secondary standard.